P.S. 333 Manhattan School for Children

 The administration believes in the importance of recess, not just as a time to run around but also a time to develop social skills.
 Recess times are staggered; some children go out to play as early as 9:15 am and others go out after lunch.

-Admissions: Admissions are by lottery, limited to District 3.
+ADMISSIONS: Admissions are by lottery, limited to District 3.
 For details, see the school's website.
-(Clara Hemphill, May 2014, updated with music program in January 2016)
+(Clara Hemphill, May 2014, updated with surveys on friction between teachers and principal, June 2019)